ameypg-git/Quant-Finance-Projects-Erdos-Summer-2025/Mini Project 2/README.md

-# Hypothesis Testing of Standard Assumptions in Theoretical Financial Mathematics
+# Mini Project 2 : Hypothesis Testing of Standard Assumptions in Theoretical Financial Mathematics

 **2025 Introduction to Quantitative Methods in Finance**
 **Erdös Institute**